 Things don’t just happen in business.
 They need to be encouraged, supported and nurtured.

 Follow up and follow-through are integral elements of a transaction.
 They are the founding steps to establishing and sustaining relationships, and a to a burgeoning customer base.

 Recruitment, induction, training and on-going development processes need to feature and to reinforce the need for and benefits from a consistent practice of requesting endorsements, recommendations and referrals.

 They must be complemented with an integrated schedule of complementary self-initiated contacts with those prospective clients who have been identified and nominated by a satisfied customer.
 The circle of life has similar characteristics to that of the cycle of business.
 Birth, rebirth and procreation are fundamental.

 Dismiss concerns about the fear of offense and rejection.

 Barry Urquhart runs Marketing Focus and is a business strategist, consumer behaviour analyst and keynote speaker.
-He can be contacted [email protected] on 0419 835 555.
+He can be contacted at [email protected] or on 0419 835 555.

 Access exclusive analysis, locked news and reports with Inside Retail Weekly.
 Subscribe today and get our premium print publication delivered to your door every week.